-Signs currently has two active calls for papers:
+Signs currently has two open calls for submissions:

-2019 Catharine R. Stimpson Prize for Outstanding Feminist Scholarship
+2019 Catharine R. Stimpson Prize for Oustanding Feminist Scholarship

 The University of Chicago Press and Signs: Journal of Women in Culture and Society are pleased to announce the competition for the 2019 Catharine R. Stimpson Prize for Outstanding Feminist Scholarship.
 Named in honor of the founding editor of Signs, the Stimpson Prize is designed to recognize excellence and innovation in the work of emerging feminist scholars.